D1mY/hermes-router/README.md

 # Hermes Router
 ## about Project

-acts as plugins for RabbitMQ
+Each app in project acts as RabbitMQ plugin.